 - 10. NHTSA has extensively tested the WorldSID 50th percentile male dummy for durability, repeatability, reproducibility and biofidelity.
 NHTSA concluded that WorldSID 50th percentile male dummy has better biofidelity than the ES-2re dummy and is continuing its testing of the WorldSID 50th percentile male dummy in full vehicle crash tests.
 NHTSA has published its analysis of WorldSID 50th at Enhanced Vehicle Safety 2009 and other venues.
 NHTSA is conducting the final review of the drawings and plans to complete the full evaluation of this dummy by mid 2011. - 11.
-NHTSA has taken receipt of two WorldSID 5th percentile female dummy in April 2010, one of which has the updated legs.
-NHTSA has begun a full evaluation of the dummy per standard NHTSA protocol.
+NHTSA has received two WorldSID 5th percentile female dummies in April 2010, one of which has the updated legs.
+NHTSA has begun a full evaluation of the dummy per NHTSA standard protocol.
 Humanetics has provided the 5th percentile female dummy drawing package to NHTSA for a confidential review.
-With regard to public accessibility of the drawing of the 5th percentile female dummy, NHTSA is in discussions with Humanetics at this time and hopes to have a resolution to the problem soon.
-The evaluation of the 5th female WorldSID is expected to take until the 3rd quarter of 2013.
+With regard to public accessibility of the drawing of the 5th percentile female dummy, NHTSA is in discussions with Humanetics at this time and hopes to resolve the problem soon.
+The evaluation of the 5th female WorldSID is expected to continue until the 3rd quarter of 2013.